-The above link- My connection to President James Madison Jr. and President Zachary Taylor III via my 8th great grandfather James Taylor II and his wife Martha Thompson.
+The above PDF link- My connection to President James Madison Jr. and President Zachary Taylor III via my 8th great grandfather James Taylor II and his wife Martha Thompson.

 Zachary Taylor III was the 12th President of the United States, serving from March 1849 until his death in July 1850.
 Before his presidency, Taylor was a career officer in the United States Army, rising to the rank of major general.
 Source Wikipedia